dreadkopp/8470p_10.1x.x/README.md

 # 8470p_10.13.x
-clover folder with needed fixes for the elitebook 8470p (i5 model) to run high sierra
+clover folder with needed fixes for the elitebook 8470p (i5 model) to run mojave 10.14

 Simply copy over this clover folder to your install stick ESD / main drive ESD